benoitc/gunicorn/docs/source/settings.rst

 **Default:** ``[]``

-Extends :ref:`reload` option to also watch and reload on additional files (e.g., templates, configurations, specifications, etc.).
+Reload when these files appear modified.
+Can be used either on its own or to extend the :ref:`reload` option to also watch and reload on additional files (e.g., templates, configurations, specifications, etc.).

 .. versionadded:: 19.8
+.. versionchanged:: 23.1.0
+   Now effective also when :ref:`reload` is not enabled.

 .. _spew: